 ADU Have I Seen IT

-More recent ground-breaking developments at ADU Software include the ADU Have I Seen It Application due to be released soon.
+More recent ground-breaking developments at ADU Software include the ADU Have I Seen It Application.

 Whilst we appreciate there are several flight radar applications available, none of them are able to incorporate your own personal seen details advising you when an aircraft has been seen or if it is required.